+What are the main materials in this collection and how did you like working with them?
 Well, obviously the white fabric which is double-faced Duchesse satin.
 It looks so beautiful, but it is so hard because it stains so easily.
 For fittings, I put muslin underneath the long skirt or paper or I made my models stand on the garment bag while I put the garment on.
 It’s a challenge working with white, but worth it.

 Then the acrylics and PVC are the last thing and are only in one look which creates a mix of streetwear and evening wear.
 The acrylic was definitely the favorite material because it creates a connection between the present and the future.
 The simple and basic shapes represent the present and the material represents the future since it’s an unexpected material to use in garments and the future is always super unexpected.

+Who else are you collaborating with besides your brother?
 Well, my brother, Jocelyn Desisto for jewelry, Christina Garcia for accessories.
 She is doing my shoes and her shoes for her senior, so basically two collections; because in accessory they do six products for senior and she’s doing five for me.
 Yesterday, in final critique, they loved them, they were like “Wow you also have shoes,” and I also had a bag that my brother made, but it’s a finalist for a competition, so right now it’s in New York, but, yeah, it’s so sad because I want that bag.
 I begged my brother not to send it.

+What music do you listen to while you work?
 Everything.
 Latin music, pop music, but mostly latin music.
 I mean I am Latina and I love latin music. [she laughs]

+If you weren’t majoring in fashion design at SCAD, what would you be doing?
 Oh, that’s hard.
 I don’t see myself doing anything else than this.
 I mean I tried accessory design, but I dropped it.
 I liked it but it’s not my thing because it’s super industrial and I am super meticulous and I love paying attention to detail.
 I am a perfectionist and you can’t have that in accessory.

+Do you have any fears about entering the industry?
 Yes, a lot first I am international so it is hard to find something and I don’t think I am super well prepared.
 Well, yes, I mean I did four years of art and fashion, but I want to learn more.
 If I find a job and start working I am going to learn more, but its super scary, super scary.

+Do you have any advice for younger fashion design students?
 Do what you want to do.
 Yes, they have to listen and take all the advice but they should listen to themselves first.
 Sometimes professors tell you to change your idea because they think it’s not going to work and that happened to me during Senior I, they told me that I could not do it because it was not going to work and I was like I am going to do it because I can.
 So, believe in yourself, do what you love.

 Editor’s Note: Ka’Dia Dhatnubia is responsible for the development of these interview questions.